 In March 2020, when the UK government announced the new restrictions, the church leaders worked swiftly to move their services online.
 Since the very first Sunday of lockdown, Kilburn Methodist Church has gathered weekly, via Zoom, for corporate worship.
 SWF Senior Research Officer Lia Shimada (the interviewer) lives locally and has known this congregation for five years.
 A couple of months into the pandemic, in late May, some of the church leaders agreed to an online conversation with Lia.
 Over virtual coffee, they reflected together on their experience of ‘Worship in Lockdown’.

-Find below the transcript of the conversation and the audio recording.
+Read the transcript of the conversation here and listen to the audio recording below.